-PAVE: Promoting Awareness, Victim Empowerment (Student Organization): PAVE is a registered student organization dedicated to preventing sexual assault, stalking and intimate partner violence through education and activism.
+Promoting Awareness, Victim Empowerment (PAVE): PAVE is a registered student organization dedicated to preventing sexual assault, stalking and intimate partner violence through education and activism.
 All students and student groups may request a free peer-led, hour-long workshop about consent, sexual assault, and dating violence from PAVE.
 PAVE also hosts many ongoing events, lectures, discussions, and campaigns to raise awareness about sexual assault and dating violence on campus.
 PAVE receives student segregated fees to provide student services for students, by students.
-For more information, visit http://pave-uw.com or email chair.pave@gmail.com.
+For more information, click here or email chair.pave@gmail.com.

-School of Social Work Elective Courses: The School of Social Work, in partnership with UHS VP, offers a course titled "Greek Men for Violence Prevention (GMVP)", which explores and challenges dominant expressions of masculinity in an effort to prevent sexual violence in social fraternities at UW-Madison.
+School of Social Work Elective Courses: The School of Social Work, in partnership with UHS VP, offers a two-credit course titled "Greek Men for Violence Prevention (GMVP)", which engages fraternity men in conversations on masculinities and their role in violence prevention in an effort to prevent sexual violence at UW-Madison.
 The program also gives men in fraternities an opportunity to dialogue about and create interventions related to issues of violence prevention on this campus.
-Men in this course learn about violence prevention best practice, bystander intervention, and how to support a survivor, along with how to question harmful social norms that contribute to violence.
+Men in this course learn about violence prevention best practice, bystander intervention, and how to support a survivor, along with how to challenge harmful social norms that contribute to violence.
 For more information, contact violenceprevention@uhs.wisc.edu.

-Educational services offered by community-based victim service providers: Presentations are available upon request from valued partners to the UW-Madison campus: the Rape Crisis Center, Domestic Abuse Intervention Services (DAIS), and UnityPoint Health Meriter Forensic Nurse Examiner program, three local community organizations that exist to serve victims of sexual assault and domestic violence.
+Educational services offered by community-based victim service providers: Presentations are available upon request from valued partners to the UW-Madison campus: the Rape Crisis Center, Domestic Abuse Intervention Services (DAIS), and UnityPoint Health Meriter Forensic Nurse Examiner program, three local community organizations that exist to serve victims/survivors of sexual assault and domestic violence.
 The Rape Crisis Center also offers a self-defense program for women (Chimera self-defense).
-For more information about these community based programs, including how to contact them for an educational program, see https://www.uhs.wisc.edu/prevention/violence-prevention/resources/.
+For more information about these community based programs, including how to contact them, please click here.